pytorch/serve/kubernetes/EKS/README.md

-  You should be able to a Security Group in your AWS Console with Inbound Rules to a NFS (Port 2049)
+  You should be able to see a Security Group in your AWS Console with Inbound Rules to a NFS (Port 2049)